 - Transfer the mixture to a container, top with parchment, and store in the fridge overnight.

-- The next day, place the syrupy apple mixture into a large pot and heat on medium-high.
-Cook the mixture until it reaches 220ºF, stirring constantly.
+- The next day, place the apple jam mixture into a pot and heat on medium-high.
+Cook the mixture until it thickens, stirring often.

 - Take the pot off the heat, and let stand for 5 minutes, stirring every so often.
 Remove the spices and vanilla bean.

 - Transfer the mixture to sterilized jars, leaving a ¼-inch headspace.
-Process for 10 minutes, then let rest 5 minutes in the canner before transferring jars to a towel-lined tray.
+Process for 10 minutes in a water canner, then let rest 5 minutes in the canner before transferring jars to a towel-lined tray.
 Let stand overnight, undisturbed.

 Notes